ricsanfre/pi-cluster/docs/_docs/logging.md

   Fourth field ("F/P") indicates whether the log is full (one line) or partial (more lines are expected).
   See more details in this fluentbit [feature request](https://github.com/fluent/fluent-bit/issues/1316)

-  It also configured the log parsing of a systemd `kubelet.system` service, that it is not available in K3S
+  By default helm chart also configures fluentbit to collect and parse systemd `kubelet.system` service, which is not installed by K3S

     ```
         [INPUT]